TurbulentGoat/rubiks-cube/README.md

 - **Undo Function**: Remove the last solve if you made a mistake

 ### Analytics Dashboard
-The application displays six different charts to analyze your solving performance:
+The application displays six different charts to analyse your solving performance:

 1. **Solve Times**: Line chart showing all your individual solve times
 2. **Moving Average (5 solves)**: Smoothed trend line using a 5-solve rolling average